Clare Shaw Read Regional Library Events

 The territory of Clare Shaw’s third collection isn’t one she chose herself, but one which chose her: the flooded valley and the ruined home.
 The 2015 floods in Britain left whole swathes of the country submerged, including her home town of Todmorden.
 Flood offers an eye-witness account of those events, from rainfall to rescue, but ripples out from there.
 Intimately interwoven with the breakdown of a relationship, flooding serves as a powerful metaphor for wider experiences of loss, destruction and recovery.

-READINGS & WORKSHOPS BY CLARE SHAW
+READINGS WITH CLARE SHAW

 Bradford Literature Festival, Sunday 7th July 2019 | 3:00 pm - 4:30 pm

 The Ganges Theatre

 Aviva Dautch, Tommy Evans, Sukina Pilgrim, Shazea Quraishi, Clare Shaw with Muneera Pilgrim